gzivkovic100/facerecognitionapp/README.md

 <<<<<<< HEAD
 # facerecognition

+This following function in App.js: const returnClaReqOpt = (imageUrl) => {...}
-This function in App.js due to security issues have to be replaced to the backend. const returnClaReqOpt = (imageUrl) => {
+due to security issues have to be replaced to the backend.
-...
-}
 Will be changed in the next version.

 =======